 In Annex A.1 Section 2 and Annex A.2 Section 5 ('declaration(s) by the lead applicant'), the lead applicant must declare that the lead applicant himself, the co-applicant(s) and affiliated entity(ies) are not in any of these situations.

-The lead applicant must act with co-applicants as specified hereafter.
+The lead applicant may act individually or with co-applicant(s).